TypeTime/TypeIsland/README.md

 - **Category:** Game
 - **Mobile:** This app would work on a computer but would be a completely different experience due to the change of keyboard.
 - **Story:** The user will "battle" to earn gold to unlock features for their home island.
-The battle will consist of the user completing typing-related challenges to progress through the endless level, earning more gold the longer they survive.
+The battle will consist of the user completing typing-related challenges to progress through an endless stream of monsters, earning more gold the longer they survive.
 - **Market:** Anyone and everyone.
-- **Habit:** While it may be addictive in the short term as they battle new monsters and unlock new features, there will be a point at which they reach an end and there is no current reason to replay.
+- **Habit:** While it may be addictive in the short term as the user battles new monsters and unlocks new features, there will be a point at which they reach an end and there is no current reason to replay the game.
 - **Scope:** We will start with a single game mode and limited features for purchase.
 We may add other game modes and multiplayer functionality in the future.

 ## Product Spec